GetPsyched6/Blockchain-Electoral-Voting-System/README.md

-# Blockchain Ecectoral Voting System.
+# Blockchain Ecectoral Voting System Front-End.

-## Built with React and Solidity.
+## Built with React.

 ### By Group One SW Engg.
 IIIT-Kottayam.